ChibiOS/ChibiOS/readme.txt

        (backported to 16.1.9).
 - HAL: Fixed dependency to kernel in uart lld (v1) (bug #838)(backported to 16.1.9).
+- HAL: Fixed issue with not supported LIN on STM32F070xB (bug #837)(backported to 16.1.9).
 - HAL: Fixed STM32 OTGv1 number of endpoints (bug #833)(backported to 16.1.8).
 - HAL: Fixed transaction end problem with STM32 OTGv1 driver (bug #832)
        (backported to 16.1.8).